anjlab/JJ/README.md

 Super simple json parser for Swift

 ### Requirements

-Do depencies.
+- iOS 10.0+ / Mac OS X 10.12+ / tvOS 10.0+ / watchOS 3.0+
+- Xcode 8.0
+- Swift 3.0

+No dependences.
 You can copy JJ.swift into your project if you want.

 ### Installation